 You can attract all the traffic in the world through these efforts, but it still won’t be an accurate reflection of your business’s growth.
 This is because high traffic doesn’t necessarily ensure a high conversion rate.

 All your business endeavors could amount to nothing if they aren’t streamlined to achieve one broad goal- converting website visitors into customers.

-So if you weren’t taking conversion rate optimization seriously till now, it’s time to pull up your socks and evaluate your growth efforts to ensure that visitors don’t leave your site before making a purchase!
+So if you weren’t taking eCommerce conversion rate optimization seriously till now, it’s time to pull up your socks and evaluate your growth efforts to ensure that visitors don’t leave your site before making a purchase!

 Table of Content: